SamannoyB/socket-io-javascript-chat-app/README.md

-# socket-io-javascript-chat-app
+# Socket.IO And JavaScript Chat App
-Thanks to Socket.IO, we have made our simple chat app.
+Thanks to [Socket.IO](https://socket.io/), we have made our simple chat app.
 You can view it, use it, and, solve bugs or post updates.

 ![image](https://user-images.githubusercontent.com/82638503/175021177-7cdd3c01-2abb-4caa-8cd7-db4c5d77d5c4.png)

 This project has got dependencies.
-Make sure you have NPM node.js server installed from here -> https://nodejs.org
+Make sure you have NPM node.js server installed from here -> [NodeJS](https://nodejs.org)

 ## Usage